How well does the vaccine work?

 Yes.
 TB is spread from one person to another through tiny droplets released into the air when a person with TB coughs or sneezes and somebody else breathes in these droplets.

-For example, infections usually spread between family members who are living in the same house.
+For example, TB is usually caught from family members or friends who are living in the same house.

 TB cannot be spread through touch or sharing cutlery, bedding or clothes.